vault27/Foundation/paloalto.md

 - Can be customized for VSYS
 - Modification of an Interface IP Address to a different IP address or Address Object will not update a corresponding Service Route Source Address
 - You can configure IPv4, IPv6 and Destination Service Route
-- You chhose service and configure Source Interface and Source IP address
+- You choose service and configure Source Interface and Source IP address
 - By default mgmt interface is used for all service communications: DNS, LDAP, updates...
 - It can be configured via any interface separatly for every service route
 - Can be configured per VSYS